image1 image2 image3

 I moved to Delhi in November, 2014 after spending initial four years of my career at Hyderabad.
 It was a decision based on irresistible remuneration and work opportunity promised by my new firm.
 I grew up in Delhi, I admired it with all its imperfections.
 Hence, I had absolutely no problem in accepting a job opportunity here given the pay I was offered.
 Once I moved here, I felt disconnected with the city and its people.
 While I was trying to adapt, I do admit that I started to doubt my decision to move here.
 People I talked to kept on asking if I was happy to be here.
 Firstly, I was unsure about it.
 And later, I started to deny the fact that something was perhaps wrong.
 After all, it was my decision to come here and I was getting a healthy pay.

 As new year started, I started to think about making progress in this regard.
 I started to mingle with people.
 I missed the ones who went away, so I worked extra hours - 24, 36 and at times 70 hours.
 I wanted myself to be tired in order to sleep easily.
 It helped somewhat.
-I was quick to deliver my project and it eventually got me a Client Focused Delivery award!
-In reality I was struggling.
+All these hours of work did bring an upward curve in my work profile.
+However, in reality I was struggling.
 I was tired and messed up.
 To do away with all this, I took a break to pamper and fix the broken self.
-There were couple of people who backed me all the way and it helped greatly.
+I also got some support from unexpected quarters and it helped greatly.

+In the hindsight, it was so unlike me!
 When I look back at this phase, I feel that it was totally avoidable had I been proactive and rightly vocal.
-Ironically, it started with a very small matter and became exponentially bigger with each small event.
+Ironically, it started with "nothing" and kept becaming exponentially bigger with each small event.
 There are some lessons hidden into it.
-Essence of seeking help at the right time, communication and not confrontation, addressing a doubt and not denying it absolutely, handling depression - these are some of the lessons.
+Essence of seeking help at the right time, communication and not confrontation, addressing a doubt and not denying it absolutely, handling sadness - these are some of the lessons.
 But the biggest take away of all this is that it is us who decide the mood of our life - happy or sad.
 It is a philosopher's common sense; I learnt it the hard way.

 As far as I am concerned, I still am not what I was.
 For there are many scars, I may never be the same.
 However, I am fine.
 I talk, socialize and celebrate.
 I feel happy and there is no idiotic vulnerability.
 I do apologize to the people I disappointed and offended during this time.
 I really want to be with them again with the promise that I have learnt my lessons, however it is for them to take time and decide if I really deserve it.
 In the meantime, I must live my life and do what I do best - smile, be silly and write.